eugene-matvejev/symfony-battleship/README.md

    * purpose: to easier manual testing (as the project is far from 'finished' stage, as I keep trying polish it)

 ### future plans:
- * deliver back-end as OpenAPI using SF3, PHP7, Doctrine2, Various databases
+ * deliver back-end as OpenAPI using SF3, PHP7, Doctrine2 with various databases
-  * try to create it later as well on Silex.
+  * try to create it later as well on Silex
- * separate front-ent side using single-page-application model AngularJS 2 / Backbone / React
+ * separate front-end into separate repository and rewrite it using AngularJS 2
-  * front-end already behave as single-page-application (SPA)
+  * front-end already is done as single-page-application (SPA)
  * make simple and flexible database support e.g. MariaDB, MySQL, MongoDB
- * implement phpunit, behat tests, consider kahlan and phpspec as well
+ * implement behat tests, consider kahlan as well

 # software requirements:
+ * supported databases:
- * database: MySQL => 5.5 or MariaDB >= 9.*
+  * MySQL => 5.5
+  * MariaDB >= 9.*
+ * WIP:
-  * MongoDB support WIP
+  * MongoDB
  * http server: apache/nginx with php >= 7.0.1
  * composer